Unboxing LLMs > loading...

 Why Store Embeddings?

-1. Pre-compute embeddings for our corpus (documents, images, products, etc.)
+1. Pre-compute embeddings for your entire corpus (documents, images, products, user profiles – whatever matters).

-2. Store these embeddings in a vector database
+2. Store these precious vectors in a dedicated vector database.

-This approach enables sub-second semantic search over massive datasets.
+This workflow unlocks sub-second semantic search over potentially colossal datasets.
+It’s the pragmatic path.

 The Anatomy of Vector Databases